FR13NDS2020/TGParserVisualizer/README.md

 For example, you can run the following command to generate a table with 15 columns, a minimum word length of 4, and only words in "unicwords.txt":<br />
 &emsp;`main.py -a table -c 15 -l 4`

+## Advanced

+1. `banned.txt`: This file contains a list of words that should not appear in the visualization.
+You can customize this file by adding or removing words according to your preferences.

+2. `unicwords.txt`: This file contains a list of words that should be displayed in the visualization.
+However, this only works if you add the "-u" parameter while using the visualization tool, and it only works for tables.

+For optimal results, please add words in the following format: "word1, word2, word3, word4".<br />

+Please note that these files are intended for advanced users who want to customize the visualization tool according to their specific needs.
+If you're not comfortable working with these files, you can still use the visualization tool without modifying them.